Pyrofoux/Drowsy/README.md

 </p>

 A Bitsy game generator, featuring  :
- - a GAN to generate avatars
+ - a GAN to generate Avatars
- - a whole new Discriminator Network / Genetic Generator coupling to generate rooms
+ - a whole new Discriminator Network / Genetic Generator coupling to generate Rooms

  The AI generated game is available to [play here](https://pyrofoux.github.io/Drowsy/).